justmat/silos/README.md

 * fx send = send amount (0 - 1)
 * gate fade time = the duration of fade in/out time when toggling gate, in seconds (0 - 30secs)

 *nb: speed and pitch both work as rate controls.
-2 is twice as fast/1 octave up*
+2 is twice as fast/1 octave up. gate fade time can be set in the parameter menu under the config section*

 #### there is also an fx bus that features a lush modulated reverb followed by a bit crusher. the fx parameters are: